 What is chin surgery?

-If you want to learn more about chin surgery—or schedule a consultation with a chin surgeon in the Lehigh Valley—then contact St. Luke’s Plastic & Reconstructive Surgery.
+If you want to learn more about chin surgery, or schedule a consultation with a plastic surgeon in the greater Lehigh Valley region who does chin surgery, contact St. Luke’s Plastic & Reconstructive Surgery.
+Our team can provide you with the necessary guidance and expertise to achieve your aesthetic goals.

 Overview

-Chin surgery candidates include adults with the following characteristics:
+Chin surgery candidates typically include adults who have:

 - Receding chin